timbus-project/extractor-framework/Readme.md

 The output of the extraction will be put in file with the provided name.

-If no arguments are given then the output will be a default file "extraction.json"
+If no arguments are given then the output will be a default file "extraction.json".

 &nbsp;

 ##Expected output - an example package

-	#!json
 	{
   	  "Package": "diffutils",
  	  "Essential": "yes",